svetlana-soboleva/fullStackRecipeApp/README.md

 Welcome to the Recipe App!
 This is a project developed with the goal of creating a platform for sharing and discovering high-quality recipes.
 As a pastry chef, I understand the challenges of finding reliable and professional recipes.
 This app aims to bridge that gap and provide a platform where everyone can access and cook like a pro.

 The Recipe App has been successfully deployed!
-You can now visit the following link to explore and enjoy the recipes: [(https://recipeapp.cru48dbdvmnvs.eu-north-1.cs.amazonlightsail.com/)]
+You can now visit the following link to explore and enjoy the recipes: [(i have paused the direkt link for now)]

 # 🎯 Motivation